 Models

 Start with a single-target model.
 Create a multi-target model when callers need one stable name in front of failover, round-robin, or weighted target selection.
+Create an ensemble model when the caller should receive one synthesized answer based on several model responses.

 Prerequisites